clasen/ModelMix/README.md

 - **Unified Interface**: Interact with multiple AI models through a single, coherent API.
 - **Request Control**: Manage the number of parallel requests to adhere to provider limitations (`max_request`).
-- **Flexible Integration**: Easily integrate popular models like OpenAI, Anthropic, Perplexity, Ollama, or custom models.
+- **Flexible Integration**: Easily integrate popular models like OpenAI, Anthropic, Perplexity, Ollama, LM Studio or custom models.
 - **History Tracking**: Automatically logs the conversation history with model responses, allowing you to limit the number of historical messages with `max_history`.

 ## 📦 Installation